 First, we have no shareholders, which allows us to focus on making things better and not necessarily bigger.
 Your dog is a V.I.P.
 (Very Important Dog) and as such is the pinnacle of our values.
 In other words, everything we do is dog-centric!
 If it isn’t good for dogs, it has no place in our company.
 If a customer or a team member comes up with a new idea, the first thing we do is ask if dogs will benefit from it.

 Second, if we would not use a product ourselves, we simply wouldn't sell it.
 I have heard executives of pet food or drug companies saying off the record that they do not use the products they make.
 I wonder how they can sleep at night?

 In our company, the team and I use our products on our dogs, but many of us take the essentials for dogs ourselves!
 I know it is funny, but when it comes to whole food nutrients and supplements, they are the same for people and dogs.
-The only exception is GutSense certified probiotic for dogs, which is formulated for the canine microflora.
+The only exception is GutSense, our dairy-free pre and probiotic which is formulated specifically for the canine microflora.

 Third, our customers and the team are on the same level.
 I gather this may seem counterintuitive at first.
 Most companies go with the mantra “the customer is always right,” but we all know this is not always true.
 We can offer you a five-star service only with a happy team.
 If a customer is polite and courteous, we do our best to understand and help, if trolls hit the roll, I don't let them abuse my team!

 How to communicate effectively and avoid a conflict

 My dream is a world in which everyone does their best to understand what the other side is saying.
 This does not mean agreeing with everyone; it means doing our best to understand their point of view.
 In fact, this simple rule would prevent most conflicts and even wars!

 I want you to think of a conflict or an argument stuck in your memory (take a break and think about it for a few seconds).